TritonDataCenter/rfd/rfd/0071/README.md

 Encrypted metadata not beginning with the prefix "e-" must result in an error.

 The plaintext data structure described above will be encrypted and converted to base64 encoding.
-This will be stored as metadata on the object via the HTTP header `m-encrypt-headers`.
+This will be stored as metadata on the object via the HTTP header `m-encrypt-metadata`.

 SDK implementations must store `Content-Type` headers in the encrypted metadata coded with the key `e-content-type`.
 If possible, the
 `e-content-type` value can be read and passed on to the consumer of the SDK as the original `Content-Type` header in order to preserve